safe-global/safe-docs/docs/sdks_02_cpk.md

 sidebar_label: Contract Proxy Kit
 ---

-Contract accounts on Ethereum in many respects offer more powerful functionality than than do ordinary EOAs (externally owned accounts:
+Contract accounts on Ethereum in many respects offer more powerful functionality than do ordinary EOAs (externally owned accounts):

 * Contract accounts can make multiple calls to different contracts in a single transaction;
 * Token standards like ERC721 and ERC1155 allow contracts to immediately react to receiving tokens through a callback;